rhasanbd/MLP-Classifier-TensorFlow-Keras-No-Brainer/README.md

 # Multi-Layer Perceptron (MLP) Classifier

-In this notebook, we build a MLP classifier using the **Keras API with TensorFlow 2.0 backend**.
+In this notebook, we build a MLP classifier using the **TensorFlow (2.0) Keras API**.
 The MLP is a Dense or Fully-Connected (FC) neural network.

 We use the MLP classifier to perform multi-class classifcation on the **MNIST handwritten digits** dataset.